1. What the--??

 If you disagree with Evil Editor, strive to see where you've gone wrong.
 If you disagree with a commenter, remember, it's just one person's opinion.
 It's your book.
 A consensus of opinions may indicate that you have a problem worth addressing.

-If you've submitted a query, you should soon find it listed in "QUERY QUEUE" (Link in sidebar).
+If you've submitted a query, you should soon find it listed in "QUERIES WAITING" (link in sidebar).
 Others in the queue have been waiting longer than you, so be patient.
 Queries/synopses are critiqued in the order received.

 7. What about--?